Home Compare EMR vs IEX

 Emerson Electric Co. vs IDEX: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with IDEX carrying a narrow edge on stability.
-Emerson Electric Co still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Emerson Electric Co holds the cleaner structural position, with growth as the main driver and stability adding further support.
+IDEX still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.